diydan/virtualclassroomclient/RESTAPI.md

 \* recorded_class_url | url | The url of the class recording if available

 \* Deprecated.
 This property applies to the hosted Learncube Virtual Classroom classes.
 For client integration they can be ignored.

+### Participant
+Each instance of the Learncube Virtual Classroom represents an individual class, with a unique id, start time, end time, and other properties that define what type of class it will be.